Aaron Judge Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Guardians pitching staff ranks 21st in MLB.
+- The Guardians pitching staff ranks 19th in MLB with a collective 8.4 strikeouts per nine innings.

-- The Guardians have a 3.75 team ERA that ranks eighth across all league pitching staffs.
+- The Guardians' 4.33 team ERA ranks 13th among all league pitching staffs.

-- Guardians pitchers combine to surrender the eighth-fewest home runs in baseball (nine total, 0.8 per game).
+- The Guardians allow the ninth-fewest home runs in baseball (10 total, 0.8 per game).

-- Gaddis (0-0) makes the start for the Guardians, his third of the season.
+- Battenfield will start for the Guardians, his first of the season.

-- His last appearance was on Wednesday against the Oakland Athletics, when the right-hander tossed six scoreless innings while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.